 Checks are made payable to Matthew Turnbull and a non-refundable deposit of $50 to reserve your seat is required in order to confirm your registration, the remainder is due the first week of class.
 This deposit is part of first semester tuition.
 Second semester tuition is due the first week of that semester.
 Tuition is not refundable after the first month of the semester.This is a year-long class; please register only if you are able to take both semesters.
 A withdrawal fee will be assessed if a student withdraws in the middle of the year.

-This class is currently planned for Wednesday mornings from 8:00 to 9:00 a.m., Pacific time.
+This class is currently planned for Thursday mornings from 8:00 to 9:00 a.m., Pacific time.
 This course will begin in early September.
 We will break for a week during Thanksgiving, and we will break for Christmas after class in mid-December.
-Class will resume in early January, and end on the last week of May, with a break for a week in late March or early April.
+Class will resume in early January, and end in late May, with a break for a week in March.
 This schedule allows for approximately 34 class periods.
 This is a year-long class.